rkanter/ALFExploder/README.md

 The ``hadoop.version`` can be any Hadoop version (CDH or Apache).
 It defaults to CDH 5.9.0.

-While that's required for compiling, it should run against aggregated log files created by any version of Hadoop.
+While a specific version is required for compiling, it should be able to process aggregated log files created by any version of Hadoop.

 Run
 ---